 The number one way to increase site traffic is to make sure that more of the right people are finding your site in searches.
-Taking these steps can help to improve your campaigns and increase the AdWords leads that they generate:
+Below are steps that can help to improve your campaigns and increase the AdWords leads that they generate.

 Use long tail keywords